Codecademy/docs/content/sql/concepts/commands/terms/union/union.md

 The combined queries can be any valid `SELECT` statements, including [`WHERE`](https://www.codecademy.com/resources/docs/sql/commands/where), [`GROUP BY`](https://www.codecademy.com/resources/docs/sql/commands/group-by), or [`HAVING`](https://www.codecademy.com/resources/docs/sql/commands/having) clauses.
 The only restriction is that the number of columns returned for each query is the same, and the corresponding columns of each query have data types that are compatible with the columns in the first query.
 The result set will use the column names of the first query, ignoring column names from each subsequent query.

 The `UNION` command has a `UNION ALL` option.
-The difference between `UNION` and `UNION ALL` is that `UNION` will drop any duplicated rows in the result, whereas `UNION ALL` will keep the rows separate and simply append the complete results of one query to another.
+The difference between `UNION` and `UNION ALL` is that `UNION` will drop any duplicated rows in the result, whereas `UNION ALL` will simply append the complete results of one query to another.

 ## Syntax